 Important notice regarding a “messages_ttl” channel parameter.
 If set to zero (seconds), a channel will not store messages in the buffer and thus the REST API method GET /gw/channels/XXX/messages will always return an empty result.
 The default value for “messages_ttl” is 10 days and for free flespi accounts we limit the maximum channel buffer size to 100 MB.
 If in 10 days you have too many messages sitting in the channel buffer that you have not consumed with the above REST API call, your channel can be periodically blocked.
 To avoid blocking, especially if you are using other access methods, just set “messages_ttl” for a channel to zero.

-Streams and MQTT API access methods do not depend on channel messages buffer and will process each message accordingly.
+Streams and MQTT API access methods do not depend on channel messages buffer and will process each message as it comes.

-On a channel level, an application will receive all messages from all devices as a whole and it is the logic of the consuming application that will use the “ident” value in each message to match a given message to the correct device.
+On a channel level, an application will receive all messages from all devices in bulk and it is the consuming application that should use the “ident” value in each message to match a it to the proper device.
 The only exception here is MQTT API as it allows subscribing to messages from a specific ident on a channel level.

 Optional processing in the flespi device

 Next, the flespi platform will look up in the user database for a device with the corresponding ident and device type.
-If it can detect the correct device, the message will be assigned to the device and the device level processing of the message starts.
+If it can detect the correct device, the message is assigned to this device and the device level processing of the message starts.

-At this stage the flespi platform does the following operations:
+At this stage the flespi platform performs the following operations:

-Adds “device_id” and “device_name” (if set) parameters to the original message.
+Adds “device.id”, “device.name”, and “device.type.id” parameters to the original message.

-If the device “messages_ttl” parameter is not zero, the copy of the message is stored in devices messages storage accessible anytime via GET /gw/devices/XX/messages REST API.
+If the device “messages_ttl” parameter is not zero, the copy of the message is stored in device message storage accessible anytime via GET /gw/devices/XX/messages REST API.

-Publishes the message into MQTT under “flespi/message/gw/devices/XX/NN”, where XX is device ID and NN is device name (optional).
+Publishes the message into MQTT under “flespi/message/gw/devices/XX”, where XX is device ID.

-So using REST API to access messages archive for a device it will be possible to access any historical message sent by a device within specified “messages_ttl”.
-But to receive a push-event from the platform once it sees the message for the device, you need to use either streams or MQTT API.
-I personally recommend MQTT API as a mechanism that is more convenient, does not require a public IP address, and is much more configurable.
+To receive a push-event from the platform once it sees a new message from the device (in real-time), you need to use either streams or MQTT API.
+We recommend MQTT API as a mechanism that is more convenient, does not require a public IP address, and is much more configurable.

-By subscribing to “flespi/message/gw/devices/#” you will be able to receive all messages from all devices registered in the flespi platform, while “flespi/message/gw/channels/#” will deliver all messages received by the channels even if the device is not registered in the flespi platform.
+By subscribing to “flespi/message/gw/devices/#” you will be able to receive all messages from all devices registered in the flespi platform, while “flespi/message/gw/channels/#” will deliver all messages received by the channels even if devices are not registered in the flespi platform.

-This is not the final picture.
-Currently, we are thinking of how to inject this message processing pipeline with special algorithms that will be able to modify the content of a message in flespi, e.g. detect and tag if it is in a geofence, split a track into trips or just cut-off coordinates like we do in this GDPR-related python script.
-Some algorithms will be built-in but some of them can be implemented by flespi users and on their servers.
+Flespi also features a message processing pipeline — the analytics engine.
+Now you can aggregate or process incoming device messages by applying math and logical operations to get insights, detect events, trigger notifications, generate reports, and more.
+E.g. detect and tag if the device is in a geofence, split a track into trips, group trips by time, etc. Some algorithms will be built-in but some of them can be implemented by customers and on their servers.
 The only acceptable way to communicate with external algorithms is also via MQTT :)

 Each month we will add more and more MQTT-based things.
 We are promoting the MQTT usage among developers worldwide with our free-to-use MQTT 5.0 broker and contribution of the MQTT 5.0 protocol support into the popular mqtt.js library.

-So if you are picking a method to access flespi, let it be MQTT — there are plenty of clients for most programming languages.
+So if you are picking a method to access flespi, go for MQTT — there are plenty of clients for most programming languages.